zosconnect/zosconnect-sample-wola-batch/README.md

 ![Diagram 1](https://github.com/zosconnect/zosconnect-sample-wola-batch/blob/master/media/Diag1.png)

 **NOTE:** The name of the program in the properties file should match the service name in the Cobol program.
+Refer to the [z/OS Connect EE documentation](https://www.ibm.com/support/knowledgecenter/en/SS4SVW_3.0.0/designing/sar_wola_intro.html) for additional description on the fields in the properties file.

 ## Configuring